threefoldtech/grid_deployment/tfchain-validator/readme.md

 ## 1. Deploy a TFchain validator

-First of all, cd into the network directory for the network you are deploying a validator for.
+Cd into the network directory for the network you are deploying a validator for.
 Example for mainnet:
 ```sh
 cd ../grid_deployment/tfchain-validator/mainnet
 ```